uwindsorcss/documents/constitution.md

 6. Review the financial records with members of the executive at least once a semester.
 7. Be responsible for overseeing the societal development team (i.e. Head of Societal Development)

-The **Vice-President Communications** shall:
+The **Social Media Coordinator** shall:
-1. Be responsible for marketing any society activities and events including posting to Blackboard, CS Discord server, and Facebook Comp Sci Kool Kats.
-Excluding any development work.
+1. Be responsible for marketing any society activities and events through our social media channels (e.g. Instagram, Facebook)
-2. Be responsible for managing CSS email account.
+2. Be responsible for marketing other CSS/CS related items to the social media channels.
-3. Encourage society involvement in the community and on campus.
+3. Be responsible for posting photos/videos from events to social media channels including the CSS website and Discord.

 The **Head of Events** shall:
 1. Report to the Vice President